filipecalegario/awesome-generative-ai/README.md

 ## Online Tools and Applications

+* [Clipwing](https://clipwing.pro/): A tool for cutting long videos into dozens of short clips.
 * [Tailor](https://www.usetailor.com): Get a daily podcast and newsletter, created for you by an AI
 * [ZZZ Code AI](https://zzzcode.ai/): AI-powered free website to get any programming question answered or code generated.
 * [Scribble Diffusion](https://scribblediffusion.com/): turn your sketch into a refined image using AI